pooya-mohammadi/ocr-labeling-tool/README.md

 ![](assets/demo.gif)

 ### Installation
-Install requirements:
+Install the requirements:
 ```bash
 pip install -r requirements.txt
 ```

 ### Usage
+The initial configs are located directly in `settings.py` module.
+The explanation of the hyper-parameters are as follows:
+* DATA_FOLDER:
 The configs are located directly in `app.py` including source data folder, output folder, cursor file, etc.

-**Architecture:** First time you run the app a file  called `cursor.json` is created to gather your images paths and track your progress so that every time you run it you continue where you left off. (**Note:** Due to my laziness, the cursor module does not track any changes made on disk to the source images folder, so one has to manually modify the cursor config file under `images` key or delete the whole thing!)
+**Architecture:** First time you run the app a file  called `cursor.json` is created to gather your images paths and track your progress so that every time you run it you continue where you left off.
+(**Note:** Due to my laziness, the cursor module does not track any changes made on disk to the source images folder, so one has to manually modify the cursor config file under `images` key or delete the whole thing!)
 This file tracks the index to read and all images paths in the source folder.
 A sample `cursor.json` file would be like below:
 ```json
 {